reduxjs/redux/docs/recipes/ServerRendering.md

 }
 ```

->##### Note on String Interpolation Syntax

->In the example above, we use ES6 [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) syntax.
-It lets us write multiline strings and interpolate values, but it requires ES6 support.
-If you'd like to write your Node code using ES6, check out [Babel require hook](https://babeljs.io/docs/usage/require/) documentation.
-Or you can just keep writing ES5 code.

 ## The Client Side

 The client side is very straightforward.
 All we need to do is grab the initial state from `window.__PRELOADED_STATE__`, and pass it to our [`createStore()`](../api/createStore.md) function as the initial state.